The Apartments: Touring

 In July 2016 The Apartments, including Brown, Connolly, Fish, Miro Bukovsky, Clare Moore, and Walsh, played a headline show as part of 'Monet's Garden: The Musée Marmottan Monet, Paris' at the National Gallery of Victoria.

 During 2017 and 2018 The Apartments / Peter Milton Walsh focused on playing locally in Australia with shows in Sydney and Brisbane before Peter Milton Walsh based himself in the south of France for three months.

 The 2018 residency in France allowed extensive touring in France, along with shows in London, Rotterdam, Cologne and Lausanne.
 For these shows, The Apartments consisted of Peter Milton Walsh with long term French collaborators Natasha Penot and Antoine Chaperon.

-On December 11, 2021 The Apartments played The Great Club in Marrickville.
+On 11 December 2021, The Apartments played The Great Club in Marrickville.
 Support was Lindy Morrison and Rob Snarski playing as a duo.

-Releases and guest appearance
+The Apartments toured France in March 2022 with Allum, Chaperon and Penot.
+Eliot Fish was replaced by Michael Hiscock of The Field Mice.